Quarry Hill, Leeds: Current

 Since the 1980s, Quarry Hill has been a focus for regeneration within Leeds, and today is home to the West Yorkshire Playhouse, now known as Leeds Playhouse, which opened in 1990; Yorkshire Dance, established in 1982; Quarry House (a Department of Health and Department for Work and Pensions building with a social/leisure complex, which opened in 1993); the BBC Yorkshire building; the Leeds Conservatoire (formerly Leeds College of Music); and the Northern Ballet building which opened in 2010.
 Centenary Square and the Playhouse Square are located at Quarry Hill.
 The regeneration has seen Quarry Hill become disassociated with East Leeds, and become part of central Leeds.

 Quarry House was constructed on the site of the former Quarry Hill Flats.

 Leeds City College built a creative arts and health, care and public services campus, designed by Ellis Williams Architects, on the north-west of the site; this opened in September 2019.
 Part of the college building is used by Leeds Conservatoire.

+The sculpture Ribbons, by Pippa Hale, sits on the site.